privcount/privcount/DEPLOY.markdown

     traffic_model: 'traffic.model.json'
     traffic_noise: 'traffic.noise.yaml'

-Be careful collecing and releasing PrivCount results: the configured noise must protect a typical user's activity over a long enough period.
+Be careful collecting and releasing PrivCount results: the configured noise must protect a typical user's activity over a long enough period.
 (We use 10 minutes.)
 And the collection period must be long enough to aggregate usage from many users (we use multiple days or weeks).